20 min read

 Once your child moves from the crib to her big kid bed, she might miss the soothing sounds and lights of her mobile.
 The Tranquil Turtle easily fills this gap, acting as both a white noise machine (playing calming sounds of waves on the beach) and a night light, illuminating your child’s room with a soft, blue ambient glow.

 For your child’s more energetic hours, there’s Bilibo, a super simple toy with a thousand and one uses.
-It’s a chair, a pool toy, a beach toy, a sled, a doll bed, a castle – or just about any other object your child can dream up.
+It’s a chair, a pool toy, a beach toy, a sled, a doll bed, a castle - or just about any other object your child can dream up.
 It encourages creative thinking and physical activity, and it’s one of the most age-versatile toys you can buy for your child.
 Your toddler will love it, but your older kids will love it, too.
 You’re likely even to find your ten year olds (or their baby-sitters!) trying to squeeze into it.
+As your child grows out of her baby learning toys, she can graduate from her “touchscreen” phone to a “laptop” computer.
+The LeapFrog “Leaptop” presents your child with more songs, animal names, “emails”, and more challenging games - primarily for teaching basic spelling.

 For more practice on basic math skills, give your toddler some cookies.
-The Smart Snacks Counting Cookies is a simple counting game in which cookies are labeled with a number – and contain the corresponding number of chocolate chips.
+The Smart Snacks Counting Cookies is a simple counting game in which cookies are labeled with a number - and contain the corresponding number of chocolate chips.
 The game is easy enough for a toddler to play (the cookies only count up to 10) and it makes an ideal game for older siblings to teach to younger siblings (enforcing their own counting skills as well).
+If your child is eyeing every kid’s favorite toy - LEGO - but they’re not quite old enough to be playing with such small pieces, then first introduce them to DUPLO’s My First Build.
+They’ll reap the same benefits for their motor skills that LEGO provides, but avoid the potential danger faced by overly curious kiddos putting anything and everything in their mouths.

 Use bath time to create a little magic - by which we mean, teach a little simple physics.
 The Plui comes in bright colors and smooth, safe plastic, and fills with water when dunked under the surface.
 Remove your finger from the top nozzle to fill, then replace your finger over the top nozzle before removing from the water.
 If your finger remains on the nozzle, water stays in the Plui - if you remove your finger, it sprinkles out from the bottom.
 Good for play - whether in the bath, at the beach or in the pool - and good for teaching, too.